vippsas/vipps-developers/vipps-getting-started.md

 Vipps payments can only be made by customers with a Norwegian phone number and with a Norwegian national identity number or D-number.
-This is required by the government.
+This is required by the Norwegian government.

-A D-number is given to foreign persons who do not have a national identity number, but have a need for identification for the Norwegian authorities.
+A D-number is given to foreign persons who do not have a Norwegian national identity number, but have a need for identification for the Norwegian authorities.
 Read more on how to
 [apply for a D-number](https://www.skatteetaten.no/en/person/foreign/norwegian-identification-number/).